ibm-cloud-docs/EventStreams/quick_setup_guide.md

 - BOOTSTRAP_ENDPOINTS with the value from your {{site.data.keyword.messagehub}} **Service Credentials** tab in the {{site.data.keyword.Bluemix_notm}} console.
 - CONFIG_FILE with the path of the configuration file.

 You can use many of the other options of this tool, except for those that require access to ZooKeeper.
-For more information about this tool, see [Using Kafka console tools with Event Streams](/docs/EventStreams?topic=EventStreams-kafka_console_tools).
+For more information, see [Using Kafka console tools with Event Streams](/docs/EventStreams?topic=EventStreams-kafka_console_tools).